Dhruv Pandove: Life and career

 Pandove was born on 9 January 1974 in Patiala.
 His father M. P. Pandove was a first-class cricketer who appeared in 75 first-class matches playing for Southern Punjab, Punjab, and North Zone, and later became a cricket administrator.

-Dhruv Pandove came into the limelight after scoring heavily for Punjab under-15s and under-17s.
+Pandove came into the limelight after scoring heavily for Punjab under-15s and under-17s.
 Following scores of 159 against Jammu and Kashmir under-17s and 51 against Delhi under-17s in the 1987–88 Vijay Hazare Trophy, Pandove made his first-class debut in November 1987 at the age of 13 and scored 94 in that match against Himachal Pradesh.
 He captained North Zone under-15s in the 1987–88 Vijay Merchant Trophy and scored 206 in the semifinal against Central Zone under-15s, followed by 117 and 42 not out in the final against East Zone under-15s, leading his team to the title.

 In October 1988, playing only his third first-class match, Pandove hit 137 against Jammu and Kashmir at Srinagar.
 With this century, he became the youngest Indian and one of the youngest players in the world to score a first-class century, at the age of 14 years and 294 days.

 He was then selected in the India under-19 squad and was part of the team that won the U19 Test series in Pakistan in 1988/89 as well as the one that toured Bangladesh and won the U19 Asia Cup the following year.
 He became captain of Punjab under-19s for the 1990–91 Cooch Behar Trophy in which he scored back-to-back hundreds.
 He scored 64 on his List A debut in December 1990.

 In December 1991, playing for Punjab in a 1991–92 Ranji Trophy match against Services, Pandove made his highest first-class score of 170.
 He passed the 1000-run mark in Ranji Trophy during the innings and became the youngest player to do so, at the age of 17 years and 341 days.
 It also turned out to be his last Ranji Trophy match.

 In January 1992, he captained North Zone under-19s and led them to the CK Nayudu Trophy title with scores of 73 against Central Zone in the semifinal and 87 against South Zone in the final.
 On 28 January 1992, Pandove top-scored for North Zone with 73, his highest List A score, against a South Zone bowling attack consisting of Anil Kumble, Venkatesh Prasad, Aashish Kapoor and Arshad Ayub, in the Deodhar Trophy quarterfinal at Sambalpur.
 He was awarded man of the match, although North Zone lost the match and were eliminated from the tournament.